azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Anyone in your project can now start a fresh PS console and the result of the evaluation whether a build pipeline is inactive in the build security scan (Get-AzSKADOSecurityStatus) should reflect that the new setting is in effect.
-(E.g., if you change the period to 90 days and if the pipeline was inactive from past 120 days, then the result for control (ADO_Build_SI_Review_Inactive_Build) will change from 'Passed' to 'Failed'.)
+(E.g., Incase you change the period to 90 days and if the pipeline was inactive from past 120 days, then the result for control (ADO_Build_SI_Review_Inactive_Build) will change from 'Passed' to 'Failed'.)

 Check the advanced features supported by org policy [here](https://github.com/azsk/ADOScanner-docs/tree/master/08-%20Customizing%20ADOScanner%20for%20your%20org).